 Location: The entrance for the park is in Karen.
 Most travelers visit with a private driver, but if you’re very determined and visiting Nairobi on a weekend, you can do it independently.
 Pick up the park shuttle from Moi Ave between 10 am and 12 pm for transport to the park.
 There, you’ll hop on a tour bus for a 1 pm game drive (along with about 60 Kenyan tourists).
 Talk to the staff at Milimani Backpackers to arrange a driver and save yourself some hassle.

-Visit the Kenya National Museum: The best cultural activity in Nairobi
+Visit the Kenya National Museum: The best activities to do in nairobi

 The Kenya National Museum is the ideal starting point to learn about the natural and cultural history of the country.
 It’s one of the best Nairobi activities for culture vultures.